muan/site/_posts/2013-03-17-define-difficult.md

 As I was talking to him, I looked back to the first 3 years I spent in the UK, and realised it is really hard to imagine what happened then, even for myself.
 How was I able to live that life and somewhat seemed to pull through?

-Wait no, no, no, it was not difficult.
-Psst.
+Wait, no. It was not difficult.
 Not even close.

 I guess by difficult we are talking about the "real difficulties", right?
 The ones that leave people homeless, depressed, helpless and have actual significant impact on life?
 I know the sorts of things, and they happened to people, people who are not me.
 You? perhaps.

-So what happened was not even close to those, they are not difficult, not comparing to the real difficulties.
-They are things I have been through, and nothing more, nothing worth dwelling on, nothing worth mentioning, as they are not difficult.
+So what happened was not even close to those, they were not difficult, not comparing to the real difficulties.
+They were things I have been through, and nothing more, nothing worth dwelling on, nothing worth mentioning, as they were not difficult.

-Now, since they are not difficult, what are they? mildly unpleasant? slightly unideal? bumps in the road?
-I know for sure I would rather not do it again, but I guess since they are not difficult, it is impossible for me to be more broken than anyone, right?
-Oh no, don't get me wrong, this is not a competition, I am fully aware.
+Now, since they were not difficult, what were they? mildly unpleasant? slightly unideal? bumps in the road?
+I know for sure I would rather not do it again, but I guess since they were not difficult, it is impossible for me to be more broken than anyone, right?
+But don't get me wrong, I know this is not a competition.

 Except, everyone is comparing.